 Rutherford, Samuel

-Ladies have the Right to Vote in Ecclesiastical Elections 1644 2 pages, from The Due Right of Presbyteries, pp. 476-77, with a 3 page Introduction by Rev. Travis Fentiman
+Ladies have the Right to Vote in Ecclesiastical Elections (1644) 2 pp. in The Due Right of Presbyteries, pp. 476-77, with a 3 page Introduction by Rev. Travis Fentiman

 Rutherford argues that ladies have the right to vote in ecclesiastical election as the right of election of officers belongs to the Body of Christ, every member of it.
 Such voting is not an act of ruling.
 Rev. Fentiman compares Rutherford’s position to that of Thomas M’Crie’s justly famous letter arguing for head-of-household voting.